lidofinance/docs/docs/contracts/lido.md

 ### pauseStaking()

-Stops accepting new ether to the protocol
+Stops accepting new ether to the protocol.

 :::note
 While accepting new ether is stopped, calls to the `submit` function,